BibleResearch/bible-notes/new_testament/gospels_and_acts/mark.md

 ## Date and Context
 While there are many differing views on the order of the gospels and, therefore, the date of each one, I argue it is most likely that Mark was written after the book of Matthew.
-I also believe, based on Mark 13:2, that the Gospel was written before the destruction of the temple in 70 A.D.
+I also believe, based on the fact that the prophecy in Mark 13:2 is not described as already having been fulfilled, that the Gospel was written before the destruction of the temple in 70 A.D.
 Thus, I would date the book of Mark somewhere in between 60 and 69 AD.

-Based on the testimony of early Church fathers and historical testimony that Peter was martyred in Rome, I believe that the book of Mark was written from Rome shortly before or after Peter's martyrdom.
+Based on the testimony of early Church fathers and historical testimony that Peter was martyred in Rome, I believe that the book of Mark was written from Rome shortly before Peter's martyrdom.

 ## Theme(s)